nnzo/sha256-cracker/README.md

 A GUI-based SHA-256 hash cracker with both CPU and GPU acceleration support built with Rust and iced.

 Includes GPU support!
-I get around 5MH/s on my CPU and just over 500MH/s on my 4060 Ti.
+I get around 5MH/s on my CPU and around 750MH/s on my 4060 Ti.

 ## Usage
 Clone the Github repo and run the usual Rust commands: